Jenna Coleman: 2005–2012: Early career

 Coleman landed the part of Jasmine Thomas in Emmerdale in 2005.
 At the British Soap Awards 2007, she was nominated for the "Best Newcomer" award, and at the National Television Awards 2006, she was nominated for the "Most Popular Newcomer" award.
 At the 2009 British Soap Awards, she was nominated for the "Best Actress", "Sexiest Female", and "Best Dramatic Performance" awards.
 She received a nomination for the "Best Actress" award from the TV Choice Awards.
-In May 2009, it was announced that Coleman would be joining BBC school-based drama series, Waterloo Road, as "hard girl" Lindsay James.
+In May 2009, it was announced that Coleman would be joining BBC school-based drama series Waterloo Road, as "hard girl" Lindsay James.
 As she was 23 at the time of her casting, Coleman found the experience of playing a schoolgirl "surreal".

-Following Waterloo Road, Coleman spent time in the United States auditioning for roles, in 2011 making it to final auditions for a sitcom pilot that she had to back out of in order to take a role in Titanic (see below).
+After the show ended, Coleman went six months without acting work, and at one point applied to RADA, which was unsuccessful.
+She moved to Los Angeles, to try her luck, and spent her days going to auditions.
+In 2011, she made her feature film debut with a small role in Captain America: The First Avenger.
+Coleman went back to England after being called for the role of Annie Desmond, in Julian Fellowes' four part mini-series Titanic.
+She described her character as a "cheeky little Cockney" and "the Eliza Doolittle of the ship".

 In December 2010, it was announced that Coleman would be playing Susan Brown in a BBC Four television adaptation of the John Braine novel Room at the Top.
 The adaptation was originally intended to air in April 2011, but this was cancelled due to a rights dispute between the production company and Braine's estate.
 The dispute was resolved by 2012, and the show aired in two parts on 26 and 27 September 2012.
-In 2011, she made her feature film debut with a small role in Captain America: The First Avenger.
-She also got the role of Annie Desmond in Julian Fellowes' four part mini-series Titanic, describing her character as a "cheeky little Cockney" and "the Eliza Doolittle of the ship".

-She starred as Lydia Wickham in the adaptation of Death Comes to Pemberley.
+That same year, Coleman was cast as Rosie in Stephen Poliakoff's original drama series Dancing on the Edge, which follows the fortunes of a black jazz band in the 1930s.
+The show aired on BBC Two in February 2013.
+She also starred as Lydia Wickham in the adaptation of Death Comes to Pemberley.
 The three episodes were shown on BBC One during Christmas 2013.

-In 2012, Coleman was cast as Rosie in Stephen Poliakoff's original drama series Dancing on the Edge, which follows the fortunes of a black jazz band in the 1930s.
-The show aired on BBC Two in February 2013.